abbasmahfouz/collectible-card-game-demo/README.md

 2. Run backend:
   2.1. from backend, activate .serverenv then "python3 -m flask --app server run -p 5001"

-# WHAT TO DO:

-1. Add functions to contracts to make interacting easier (e.g. get all cards, get all collections... in a way that is easy to read offchain)
-2. Add backend handlers for the rest of the functions we'll need
-3. Add frontend elements:
-  3.1.
-Homepage
-  3.2.
-All collections (and all cards)
-  3.3.
-Users
-  3.4.
-Create/mint new collection (& card)

 # Collectible Card Game